The Other Side of Love

-"The Other Side of Love" is a song by the British synth-pop band Yazoo, released in 1982 as their fourth single.
+"The Other Side of Love" is a song by the British synth-pop band Yazoo, released on 8 November 1982 as their fourth single.
 The single peaked at #13 on the UK Singles Chart, making it the band's least successful single and the only one of their four singles to miss the top three in the UK.
-The track was written by band members Vince Clarke and Alison Moyet, and was originally not included on either of the band's albums (it was later added to a reissue of Upstairs at Eric's).
+The track was written by band members Vince Clarke and Alison Moyet, and was originally a non-album single (it was later added to a reissue of Upstairs at Eric's).

+Prior to their November 1982 UK tour, Yazoo returned to the studio in October 1982 to record a new single.
+They decided to write a new song together rather than lift another track from Upstairs at Eric's.
+Clarke told the NME in September 1982, "We haven't actually written anything yet, but it's definitely going to be a new song.
+I think it's better to come up with something new rather than take another track off the album."

 It featured Stiff Records' all-female band Sylvia and the Sapphires on backing vocals following a chance meeting on the B.A.
 Robertson show.

 The track was not included in the set-list for the duo's 2008 reunion tour.
 In an interview on the official Yazoo website Moyet explained: "We left out stuff that translated less well to live work.
 Personally I always thought "The Other Side of Love" was a bit wank.
 It is my least favourite track.
 I didn't like singing it and Vince was not bothered by it so we left it out."

 The single's B-side is "Ode to Boy", which appeared on their second album You and Me Both.
 The cover's sleeve design was created by Moyet.

 Reception

-Neil Tennant, writing for Smash Hits, described the song as a "light pop offering" and felt it was "more closely related" to "Just Can't Get Enough" than "Don't Go".
-John Shearlaw of Record Mirror described the song as a "subtle grower and wonderfully skilful dive back into a smoky, twilit nightclub world."
+Neil Tennant, writing for Smash Hits, described "The Other Side of Love" as a "light pop offering" and felt it was "more closely related" to "Just Can't Get Enough" than "Don't Go".
+John Shearlaw of Record Mirror considered it to be a "subtle grower and wonderfully skilful dive back into a smoky, twilit nightclub world".
+Charles Shaar Murray of NME called it a "fast, sexy dance tune that gives Moyet a chance to show off her soul chops".
+He noted that she "naturally does [this] to exceptionally good effect", but was critical of Clarke's backing track for "let[ting] the project down to a certain extent".
+He believed that it sounds "too fast, too tinny and too lightweight, and the end result is music of insufficient power to support the amount of energy being pumped in Alfwise".
+Tony Mitchell of Sounds noted that the song was "bouncy" and "catchy", but also "deeply unsatisfying" as Moyet "overlay[s] her strong, stylish vocals on the sort of sound you can get out of a plastic music box".
+He added that Clarke had "come up with a rehash of an early Depeche Mode B-side, with all its lightweight, bubblegum implications".